jfilipcz/project-fyr/README.md

 The dependency is disabled by default; in production you should continue pointing `PROJECT_FYR_DATABASE_URL` at your managed database and rely on `secrets.existingSecret` (ESO) to mount credentials.

+## Triage heuristics

+After the analyzer produces its summary, a lightweight heuristic classifier labels each failure with a next-investigator team:

+- **application** – default when no infra/security signals are found.
+- **infra** – scheduling/resource/network/storage issues (keywords such as `FailedScheduling`, `Insufficient`, `CNI`, `PersistentVolume`).
+- **security** – permission/secret/TLS problems (keywords such as `Forbidden`, `Unauthorized`, `certificate`, `secret`).

+The triage team and rationale are included in the Slack notification metadata.
+Extend `project_fyr/triage.py` if you need richer routing or additional teams.